The Last Legends of Earth: Overview

 The novel itself is a study of time and space.
 It features a large cast of primary and secondary characters who inhabit the various ages and major characters who inhabit the entire novel's timespan.
 Events of the story occur on a 15-planet star system just outside the Milky Way Galaxy and time corridors outside normal time called the "Overworld".

 The primary character is a young female Rimstalker named Gai.
 She is assigned as the Mission Commander to lure the zōtl spiderfolk with intelligent life as food and also to find an artifact (the O'ode) in order to kill the zōtl.
 Ultimately, humanity is brought back from the dead as bait for the zōtl.
 Gai and the few soldiers who are left after the zōtl attack on the Rimstalker's world have been sent out to create artificial star systems and re-created intelligent lifeforms found in the dust of intergalactic space in order to lure zōtl.

 The Rimstalkers live on a world that is just outside a black hole that created the universe, the edge of spacetime itself.
 Thus meaning of Gai's people's name, the "Rimstalker", those who are living on rim of creation.

-This is ribbon-shaped world that is being devastated by the spider-people called the zōtl, for energy.
+This ribbon-shaped world is being devastated by the zotl, spider-like beings who feed on the pain of intelligent beings.
 Originally, the zōtl were unaware of the Rimstalkers, but once the zōtl were informed of the Rimstalker's existence, they immediately attacked populated areas in order to remove further resistance.